tomwerner5/tsdst/README.md

 1. Remove Code Abstractions
     - For a majority of the functions, I tried to make it easy for someone (including me) to review and understand what is happening inside a function or set of functions so that the data science or statistical concepts can be clearly read and understood.
 I tried to avoid writing code that didn't make it clear what was happening mathmatically.
 This sometimes mean that I ignore (purposefully) programming conccepts that could make these functions much faster.
 However, most of the time I simply missed something that could easily be done another way and not affect the readability at all.
 I am not opposed to this being practically useful to others, so if there are obvious improvements, please let me know.
 2. Extend Existing Functionality
-    - There are some functions in exisitng data science libraries that I just don't like, or that I wish were done differently.
-Othertimes, there are methods or functions that just don't exist anywhere else (to my knowledge).
+    - There are some functions in existing data science libraries that I just don't like, or that I wish were done differently.
+Other times, there are methods or functions that just don't exist anywhere else (to my knowledge).
 And still other times, there are things that I could never figure out myself, but once the groundwork was laid, could extend to other useful situations.

 ## Installation